-Then when you are ready to get going follow these rules of thumb to avoid coming across as spammy and unwelcome:
+Then when you are ready to get going follow these 3 simple rules of thumb to avoid coming across as spammy and unwelcome…

-- The remainder of what you say should be about you.
-Doing the other stuff earns you the permission to do a little bit of self-promotion about your products or services.
+Doing the other things earns you the permission to do a little bit of self-promotion about your products or services.